SSWConsulting/SSW.Rules.Content/rules/pbi-titles/rule.md

 Company Details - Add a description to improve user comprehension
 :::
 ::: good
-**Figure: Good Example - The description is half as long but communicates the same information**
+**Figure: Good Example - The description is half as long but communicates the same info**
 :::